aio-libs/aiohttp/docs/web_reference.rst

    :param str charset: response's charset. ``'utf-8'`` if *text* is
                        passed also, ``None`` otherwise.

+   :param int zlib_thread_size: length in bytes which will trigger zlib compression
+                            of body to happen in the default executor
    .. attribute:: body

       Read-write attribute for storing response's content aka BODY,